Tristan and Iseult: Common branch

 One aspect of the common branch that differentiates from the courtly branch is the depiction of the lovers' time in exile from Mark's court.
-While the courtly branch describes Tristan and Iseult as sheltering in a "Cave of Lovers" and living in happy seclusion, the common branches emphasize the extreme suffering that Tristan and Iseult endure.
-In the common branch, exile is a proper punishment that highlights the couple's departure from courtly norms and emphasizes the impossibility of their romance.
+While the courtly branch describes Tristan and Iseult as sheltering in a "Cave of Lovers" and living in happy seclusion, the common branches emphasise the extreme suffering that Tristan and Iseult endure.
+In the common branch, exile is a proper punishment that highlights the couple's departure from courtly norms and emphasises the impossibility of their romance.

 French medievalist Joseph Bédier thought all the Tristan legends could be traced to a single original: a Cornish or Breton poem.
-He dubbed this hypothetical original the "Ur-Tristan."
-Bédier wrote Romance of Tristan and Iseult to reconstruct what this source might have been like, incorporating material from other versions to make a cohesive whole.
-An English translation of Bédier's Roman de Tristan et Iseut (1900) by Edward J. Gallagher was published in 2013 by Hackett Publishing Company.
+He dubbed this hypothetical prototype the "Ur-Tristan".
+Using Béroul, Eilhart and other sources, Bédier wrote the Roman de Tristan et Iseut to reconstruct what this source might have been like, incorporating material from other versions to make a cohesive whole.
+An English translation by Edward J. Gallagher was published in 2013 by Hackett Publishing Company as Romance of Tristan and Iseult.
 A translation by Hilaire Belloc, first published in 1913, was published as a Caedmon Audio recording read by Claire Bloom in 1958 and republished in 2005.